-$LLD{NCT} = 3.29^\sqrt{2} s_v^2$ or the familiar (4) -- -----
+$$LLD{NCT} = 3.29\sqrt{2} s_v^2 \text{ or the familiar}$$ (4)

-$$LLD{NCT} = 4.65 s_v^2$$
+$$LLD{NCT} = 4.65 s{v}^{2}$$ (5)

-- Manufacturer.
-Individual or organization engaged in the design, manufacture or sale of commercial instrumentation. - Measurement Method.
-The combination of air sample collection system design, detector technology and analysis procedure, including software, used in the instrumentation to make radon measurements. - Minimum Detectable Concentration (MDC).
+Manufacturer.
+Individual or organization engaged in the design, manufacture or sale of commercial instrumentation.

+Measurement Method.
+The combination of air sample collection system design, detector technology and analysis procedure, including software, used in the instrumentation to make radon measurements.

+Minimum Detectable Concentration (MDC).
 The lowest concentration that is detectable above background with 95% confidence.
-This concentration is derived from the LLD by applying the same factors that are used to convert the sample net count rate to radon concentration or integrated concentration.
-For a CRM, the LLD is divided by the calibration factor to obtain the MDC.
-For charcoal devices, the net count rate may be divided by factors that take into account such parameters as the adsorbed moisture, the duration of the exposure, the system counting calibration factor, and radioactive decay. - NIST.
-National Institute of Standards and Technology. - Performance Test.
+The is concentration derived from the LLD by applying the same factors response functions that are used to convert the sample net count rate to radon concentration or integrated concentration.
+For a CRM, the LLD is divided by the calibration factor response function to obtain the MDC.
+For charcoal devices, the net count rate may be divided by response functions include factors that take into account such parameters as the adsorbed moisture, the duration of the exposure measurement, the system counting calibration factor response function, and radioactive decay.

+NIST.
+National Institute of Standards and Technology.

+Performance Test.
 A Performance Test, or blind performance test, is a blind spike in which the radon concentration reported by the device user or laboratory is compared by an independent party, such as a chamber or proficiency program, to the established chamber concentration in which the device was exposed.
 Performance Test criteria historically includes an absolute IRE of no more than 25%.
-Independent verification is a demonstration of quality that is valuable to third parties such as certification bodies (State or private) and consumers. - Precision.
+Independent verification is a demonstration of quality that is valuable to third parties such as certification bodies (State or private) and consumers.

+Precision.
 A measure of mutual agreement among individual measurements of the same property, under prescribed and similar conditions.
-Precision may be expressed as variance, relative percent difference, coefficient of variation, or a similar statistic that expresses the spread of the measurements from one another. - Progeny.
-One or more radionuclides that occur in the decay chain from a specified parent radionuclide. - Provider.
-Manufacturer, laboratory or other entity that submits devices for exposure in a STAR for the purpose of demonstrating compliance with the performance requirements of this standard.
+Precision may be expressed as variance, relative percent difference, coefficient of variation, or a similar statistic that expresses the spread of the measurements from one another.

+Progeny.
+One or more radionuclides that occur in the decay chain from a specified parent radionuclide.

+Provider.
+Manufacturer, laboratory or other entity that submits devices for exposure test in a STAR for the purpose of demonstrating compliance with the performance requirements of this standard.

 QA (Quality Assurance).
-A corporate or management program which has been established to monitor,evaluate/audit, support and improve activities, including: the establishment and adherence to QualityControl and associated inspection and test procedures, use of proper documentation, and implementationof a Quality Improvement Program, as required to ensure high standards of service and product quality have been met.
+A corporate or management program which has been established to monitor, evaluate/audit, support and improve activities, including: the establishment and adherence to Quality Control and associated inspection and test procedures, use of proper documentation, and implementation of a Quality Improvement Program, as required to ensure high standards of service and product quality have been met.